sorana01/Online-Movie-Ticket-Booking/README.md

 # Online-Movie-Ticket-Booking
-Front-end and back-end project for E-commerce Movie Tickets website.
+Front-end and back-end project for E-commerce Movie Tickets website + Log In and Register

 # Built With
 * Front-end